japa/japa.dev/content/docs/runner-config.md

 }
 ```

-:a[Learn more about test suites]{href="/test-suites" class="cta"}

 ## plugins *(optional)*

 The `plugins` property allows you to register multiple plugins.
 Every plugin is represented as a function and called when running the tests.
+[Learn more about plugins](./extend/creating-plugins.md)

 ```ts
 configure({